-Enjoy your boosting breakfast before we head to Tahrir square, a different part of downtown Cairo that played a key role in its country’s newest history.
-This is where you will visit the famous Egyptian Museum, home of the most valuable and unique treasures of all past eras. take your time and take in the fascinating valuables left behind centuries ago, some of which make you wander off to a mind of ”how?”, and ” what? ” when meets the eye.
+Enjoy your boosting breakfast before we head to Tahrir square – a different part of downtown Cairo that played a key role in its country’s newest history.
+This is where you will visit the famous Egyptian Museum – home of the most valuable and unique treasures of all past eras.

-After your enriching tour of the massive museum, your private guide will lead the way to the Islamic areas of Cairo, where we will let you admire the Citadel of Saladin, housing the majestic Alabaster Mosque of Mohammed Ali is situated. we will have lunch at a local restaurant before heading to Coptic Cairo, where you will visit one of the oldest churches in Egypt – El Muallaqa (The Hanging Church) located above a gatehouse of Babylon Fortress built by the Romans.
-Our next stop will be at Saint Sergius Church, which is said to be the resting place for the Holy Family during their journey from Israel. at the end of your day we head to the train station for our overnight ride to Aswan.
+Later, your guide will lead the way to the Islamic areas of Cairo, where we will let you admire the Citadel of Saladin, housing the majestic Alabaster Mosque of Mohammed Ali is situated.
+We will have lunch at a local restaurant before heading to Coptic Cairo where you will visit one of the oldest churches in Egypt – El Muallaqa located above a gatehouse of Babylon Fortress built by the Romans.
+Our next stop will be at Saint Sergius Church, which is said to be the resting place for the Holy Family during their journey from Israel.

-As we reach Aswan, enjoy your breakfast before our short sail that will bring us to the Agilkia Island, home to the Temple of Philae dedicated to the goddess Isis.
-We will then proceed to the Old Dam, the original one, built in 1899-1902 and then visit the masterpiece of modern engineering embodied in the new High Dam, which was constructed 1960-1970.
-At the end of your guided private tour we will escort you to board your Nile cruise ship.
+As we reach Aswan, enjoy your breakfast before heading to the Agilkia Island – home to the Temple of Philae dedicated to the goddess Isis.
+We will then proceed to the Old Dam, the original one, built-in 1899-1902 and visit the masterpiece of modern engineering embodied in the new High Dam, which was constructed 1960-1970 after which we’ll head back to the cruise ship.

-Come evening, we will leave you to explore Aswan all for yourself, the souks being a highlight for visitors, with their multitude of shops, displays and multi-colored wares.
+Come evening, we will leave you to explore Aswan all for yourself – the souks being a highlight for visitors, with their multitude of shops, displays and multi-coloured wares.

 Overnight on board Nile cruise.